Infinite-Nomic/Infinite-Nomic/Bounties.rst

 Pickledrose BOUNTY: Successfully recruit a new player to this nomic.
 This person needs to stay active for 3 game days.

 Gaelan BOUNTY: Create a bounty with a task of "Be Gaelan."
+"COMPLETE" (By Klink)

+Klink BOUNTY: Be Gaelan.
+"COMPLETE" (By Gaelan)